“Bless me Father for I have sinned.”

 With those simple words, Catholics can begin a good Confession, lifting the burden of sin from their souls and receiving the inner peace that comes with God’s grace.

-Lent is an excellent time to receive the Sacrament of Penance and Reconciliation, also called Confession.
+During this Year of the Real Presence is an excellent time to receive the Sacrament of Penance and Reconciliation, also called Confession.
 Yet going to Confession may seem daunting to some Catholics, especially those who have been away from the sacrament for a while.

 Here is a plain-language guide to explain how to go to confession.
 Feel free to print it out and take it along with you if you like.